ksabaa15/wikiPath/README.md

 ## Wikipedia Scrapper

-Given two english wikipedia pages url, it looks for a path between the two through clickable links.
+Given two english wikipedia pages url, it looks for a path between the two, through clickable links.
 It implements a BFS algorithm.

 #### Instruction to run